 Through this process it became clear that we need better tools and templates to promote open reproducible meta-analyses, and that it is important to try and conduct those through Registered Reports.

-I am involved in several initiatives and lead several others all aimed to improve best practices in meta-analyses.
+I am currently involved in several initiatives and lead several others all aimed to improve best practices in meta-analyses.

 I recently presented my journey on that in a workshop on conducting open and reproducible meta analyses: